Gregory Canyon Creek Flood Mitigation

 The city's Flood Mitigation Plan for Gregory Canyon Creek includes habitat improvements, culvert and channel improvements, a pedestrian bridge at Pennsylvania Avenue, sediment traps, roadway improvements and other features.
 The Flood Mitigation Plan was accepted by City Council in December 2015 and is available via the links on the right side of this page.
 Capital improvements funds were allocated in 2018 for the design of culvert and channel improvements from Arapahoe Ave. to Pennsylvania Ave.

 The City of Boulder is moving forward with the design of flood mitigation improvements for Gregory Canyon Creek.
 The city has partnered with The Urban Drainage and Flood Control District, and selected a consultant firm to begin the preliminary design for channel and culvert improvements from Arapahoe Ave. to Pennsylvania Ave.

-In order to perform the preliminary design, surveying work will be conducted beginning in April 2019.
+In order to perform the preliminary design, surveying work will be conducted beginning on April 25, 2019.
 Residents living along the creek will likely see utility markings in the area as well as surveyors gathering topographic information.
-We will be reaching out to property owners along the creek corridor to request Right-of Entry for areas where the city does not have easements.
+We have been reaching out to property owners along the creek corridor to request Right-of Entry for areas where the city does not have easements.
+Our contractors will only conduct their surveys in areas where the city holds an easement or where the property owner has provided a Right of Entry form.
 We will also be setting-up meetings with property owners along the creek to discuss design preferences.